The public sector is one of the largest areas of employment in the world. It employs 21.5% of the total UK workforce, and 17.6% in the US.

 Effectively engaging this diverse group is a challenge for internal comms professionals.
 So, we’ve listed six handy hints below, designed to help you avoid message wear-out and get your message through.

-1. Use comms tools sparingly
+1. Use communication tools sparingly

 Don’t be the boy who cried wolf.
 The surest way to make your audience switch off is to overload them with messages.

-Only send internal comms to staff when you have something to say.
+Only send internal communications to staff when you have something to say.
 If you don’t send comms sparingly, staff will soon start to question whether what you’re saying really is worth their time to read.

 2. Segment your audience